 Prerequisite: Algebra I and Geometry Honors with at least a B average This course provides an in-depth study of Algebra II concepts and a solid foundation for Pre-Calculus Honors.
 It is STRONGLY recommended that you have taken Geometry Honors before taking Algebra II Honors.
+Algebra II emphasizes polynomial, absolute value, quadratic, radical, rational and exponential expressions, equations, and functions.
+This course also introduces students to the complex number system, basic trigonometric functions, and foundational statistics skills such as interpretation of data and making statistical inferences.
+Students build upon previous knowledge of equations and inequalities to reason, solve, and represent equations and inequalities numerically and graphically.
 This class includes projects, research, and the use of technology.

-GEOMETRY - Course # G02H11 1 Credit: 10th, 11th, 12th Prerequisite: Algebra I
+GEOMETRY - Course # G02H11 1 Credit: 10th, 11th, 12th

+Prerequisite: Algebra I